-Finding out more about the Building Market Reports: generating insights on the building sector and fostering low-carbon investments and scaling.
+Finding out more about the Building Market Briefs: generating insights on the building sector and fostering low-carbon investments and scaling.

 28 March 2018

 At the end of 2017 the first Building Market Brief (BMB) for Switzerland was successfully launched by Climate-KIC BTA & partners.
 This was just the start of a whole series to come.
 The consortium is now heading towards 4 BMBs that will be published mid 2018: France, United Kingdom, Germany and The Netherlands.
 Time to ask our burning questions to the project lead, York Ostermeyer (YO)